‘Tis the season for Christmas and winter weddings so here are all the timeless winter wedding trends you need to know about…

 Bridal Trouser Suits

-As we step into winter wedding season, it seems a stride away from the traditional bridal gown is a sticking trend, as new data from retailer Karen Millen suggests searches for bridal trouser suits are up over 2000%.
+As we step into winter wedding season, it seems a stride away from the traditional bridal gown is a sticking trend, as searches for bridal trouser suits continue to rise.

 Read More: 11 Relaxed Bridal Looks for Laid Back Brides